bmeurant/technical-docs/software-architecture/architectural-styles/microkernel.md

 2.  **[OS Design: Monolithic vs. Microkernel Architecture](https://learningdaily.dev/os-design-monolithic-vs-microkernel-architecture-78981dd41c49)**

     An excellent article for understanding the place of this architecture in the history of computer science.
-It provides a direct and well-illustrated comparison between monolithic and **Microkernel** architectures, which is perfect for solidifying basic knowledge.
+It provides a direct and well-illustrated comparison between [[monolithic|monolithic]] and **Microkernel** architectures, which is perfect for solidifying basic knowledge.

 ---